Medicine and Surgery MBChB

 You’ll begin your degree with the Foundation of Medicine, where you will learn key concepts in biomedical and social science.
 You’ll also choose the first of four SSMs to study.

-In your second and third years, you will continue to pursue your own areas of interest through three more SSMs.
-At the end of your fourth year, you'll undertake your Elective, which includes the opportunity to study abroad.
+In your second, third and fourth years, you will continue to pursue your own areas of interest through three more SSMs.
+At the end of your fourth year, you’ll undertake your Elective, which includes the opportunity to study abroad.

 Throughout your final year you will gain intensive clinical experience in hospitals and the community to prepare you for your future career as a doctor.
 You’ll undertake five different rotations, two of which are Selectives in Advanced Medical Practice (SAMPs).
 You can choose to follow SAMPs in a wide variety of clinical specialities, giving you the opportunity to explore different potential medical careers during the course of your undergraduate degree.